conzjiang/node_chatroom/README.md

 - Top bar to manage all chats?
 - Notifications when receiving a message out of focus
 - Focus on main chat textarea on initialization and when scrolling to it
+- Signify self messages differently from other messages